 - Learn how to use SQL Server product features and tools.

 This course is scheduled to be launched in Q2 2018.
-To express your interest to enroll in this course, please complete this online form.
+To express your interest to enroll in this course, please fill up our form at https://www.surveymonkey.com/r/6MBPSFV.
 We will contact you when we get closer to course launch date.